Geohash: Similar indexing systems

 It is possible to use same base32-Geohash codes in different indexing curves.
 For quadrilateral tiling the Hilbert curve is the best alternative for Morton curve, used for example in the S2-geometry.

 Codes with even number of digits (2, 4, ...) are mapped to regular grids, but codes of odd number (1, 3, ...) must be mapped to an irregular intermediary grid, with cells indexed by degenerated curves.

 An alternative to storing Geohashes as strings in a database are Locational codes, which are also called spatial keys and similar to QuadTiles.

 In some geographical information systems and Big Data spatial databases, a Hilbert curve based indexation can be used as an alternative to Z-order curve, like in the S2 Geometry library.

-In 2019 a front-end was designed by QA Locate in what they called GeohashPhrase to use phrases to code Geohashes for easier communication via spoken English language.
-There were plans to make GeohashPhrase open source.
+The main application of Geohash is to serve as a geocode, that is, a short, human-readable textual code, replacing geographic coordinates.
+In this context, there are other "similar" technologies: